ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

         labor or uterine rupture
     * - cfr
       - case fatality rate
-      - The probability that a simulant with  experiences dies of that event
+      - The probability that a simulant who experiences obstructed labor or uterine rupture dies of that event